Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 [Sources and more examples](https://www.climateimpact.com/explore-projects/nature-based-solutions-projects/afforestation/)

-### Agricultural practices
-Agricultural practices are also usedin conjunction with afforestation, especially in areas previously subject to unsustainable practices or "slash and burn" techniques.
-Livestock farming, mostly cows, accounts for around 75% of deforestation in the Amazon, and emits over 100 million tonnes of methane, which is 28x more potent than jsut CO~2~, on top of the release of sequestered carbon in forest regions cleared for agriculture.

-At a local scale, Degraded Land Afforestation in Uruguay uses "carbon financing" (carbon credits), which may come from REDD+, to plant trees on more degraded land, whilst cattle graze on the lower areas.

 ### Restoration of wetlands
 Globally, wetlands account for around 7% of the land.
 But also 35% of the terrestrial carbon store - meaning that they are very effective carbon sinks.
 Compared to tropical rainforests, they can store up to 50x more carbon in the same area.